A Fast and Model Based Approach for Evaluating Task-Competence of Antagonistic Continuum Arms: CONCLUSION

 \section{CONCLUSION}

-In this work, we motivated and defined the specific problem of analyzing whether a soft robot arm can accomplish desired tasks.
-We introduced a novel method to determine a task's attainability, and in the event that a task is not attainable, we proposed new metrics to quantify the unattainability of the task.
-We demonstrated our method's speed and interpretability on a range of common arm design problems, and yielded concrete design insights by applying the method specifically to analyze antagonistic soft robot arms.
+In this work, we motivated and defined the problem of determining if a soft robot arm can accomplish desired tasks.
+We introduced a novel method to determine a task's attainability, and when a task is not attainable, we proposed new metrics to quantify the unattainability.
+We demonstrated our method's speed and interpretability across common arm design problems, and yielded concrete design insights by applying the method to antagonistic soft robot arms.

-Further work is needed to study how attainability changes over different arm dimensions, and to use these methods to inform the design of a soft robot arm to complete currently challenging tasks.
-In particular, it may be interesting to more carefully explore selection of target shapes for efficient movement, as well as increased pressure segmentation.
+Although our work accelerates a key bottleneck that prevents researchers from designing soft robot arms to complete currently challenging tasks, future work is needed to develop requirement-driven-design methodologies that capitalize on the speed of our method.
+We could also explore selecting target shapes for efficient movement, or formalize the effects of increased pressure segmentation.
+Finally, while the authors acknowledge that extending this method into dynamic systems is necessary future work, there are also still many interesting results to explore in analyzing static requirements.